Ishakarnawat/InteractiveAvatar/README.md

-# 🧑‍💻 Digital Human – AI-Powered Interactive Avatar Teacher
+# 🧑‍💻 Avatar Tutor – AI-Powered Interactive Avatar Teacher

 > 🎓 A hackathon project that brings **human-like interactivity** to online learning with a talking, expressive AI avatar.
 ---